 L'ile de la Tortue (Tortuga Island):

-Tortuga Island also known as (Île de la Tortue) is a Caribbean island that forms part of Haiti, off the northwest coast of Hispaniola.
+Tortuga Island, also known as (Île de la Tortue) is a Caribbean island that forms part of Haiti, off the northwest coast of Hispaniola.
 It constitutes the commune of (Île de la Tortue) in the Port-de-Paix region; North-west Department of Haiti.
 The island covers an area of 180 km and its population was 25,936 according to the latest Census report.
 In the 17th century, it was a major center of Caribbean piracy.
-Its tourist industry and reference in many works has made it one of the most recognized regions of Haiti.
+Its tourist industry and reference in many works have made it one of the most recognized regions of Haiti.
 Although Tortuga island was already known by the native peoples, it was never used as a permanent settlement until European pirates made it into a launching ground for piracy activities.
 The first Europeans to land on Tortuga island were the Spaniards in 1492 during the first voyage of Christopher Columbus into the New World.
 On December 6, 1492, three Spanish ships entered the Windward Passage which separates Cuba and Haiti.
 At sunrise, Columbus noticed an island whose contours emerged from the morning mist.
 Because the shape reminded him of a turtle's shell, he chose the name of Tortuga.
 The island of Tortuga stands off the northern coast of Haiti.
 It is very mountainous and rocky; the rocks are especially abundant on the northern part of the island.
 At the beginning of the 17th century, the population lived on the southern coast of the island, where there was a port for ships to enter.

 The southern part of the island was divided into four parts; the first part was called Low Land or Low Country.
 This was the main part of the southern coast because it contained the island's port.
 The town was called Cayona, and the richest planters of the island lived there.
 The second part was called the Middle Plantation; this region could only grow tobacco.
 The third part was named Ringot.
 The fourth part was called the Mountain; it is there that the first cultivated plantation was established upon the island.

 Kenscoff is very well-known for its good fruits and vegetables.
-In fact, it's remains a good refference for the Hiatian agricultural system.
-This town is located in west part of Haiti, it is a mountainous area some 10 kilometres to the southeast of the capital Port-au-Prince.
+In fact, it remains a good reference for the Haitian agricultural system.
+This town is located in the west part of Haiti, it is a mountainous area some 10 kilometers to the southeast of the capital Port-au-Prince.
 The altitude is approximately 1500 meters.
 Because of its altitude, the temperature is on average cooler than the capital and during winter months it can become quite cold; cold enough to wear a sweater or a jacket.
 It has a population of around 4,000 to 5,000 according to the last census report dated 2003.
 The town is a quiet, yet vibrant community that, despite its small size, has a rather vivid nightlife.
 Because of the concentration of some nocturnal social establishments, the so-called nightlife has started to increase and a large percentage of Haiti's frequently wealthier mixed population is present.
 The weekly market is the destination for many rural farmers who may walk for 8 hours over the mountains from Seguin to sell vegetables.
 After selling vegetables they buy seeds and/or fertilizer and walk back 20 kilometers.
 Sometimes, people from Kenscoff take public transportation to Pétionville at 4 am to sell their vegetables there.

 La Grotte Marc Antoine: